MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group-product-audience-association.md

 # Ad Group Product Audience Association Record - Bulk
 Defines an Ad Group Product Audience Association that can be uploaded and downloaded in a bulk file.

+> [!NOTE]
+> Dynamic remarketing lists were formerly known as product audiences in Microsoft Advertising.
+You'll see "Dynamic remarketing list" in the Microsoft Advertising UI, but to avoid breaking changes the API objets are still named "product audience".

 Audience targets cannot be set both campaign and ad group level.
 If you set any biddable campaign level audience criteria, then you cannot set any biddable ad group level audience criteria.
 Audience exclusions can be set at both campaign and ad group level.
 Microsoft Advertising applies a union of both campaign and ad group level exclusions.

 > [!TIP]